iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.53.1/report.md

 > The doctors are fabulous.
 However their lack of ability of tec support and processing insurance is not good.<br> :date: __2021-01-22 01:24:14__

 > Nice and safe way to check symptoms before going in to ER.<br> :date: __2021-01-09 03:28:42__

-> While I like the convenience of this platform, it is UNACCEPTABLE that I have been cut off at the 15 minute mark, while the doctor is still talking to me!
-This has been twice!
-I have no idea what she is going to do and I have no time to ask questions at all!
-Its my health!
-I am definitely considering going back to the office, if possible as this is really unethical.<br> :date: __2021-01-04 18:34:00__